Looking at a Shareholders’ Agreement

 - 11.2 shares, investor 2 = 10.0%

 The result is that the % for the founders has dropped.
-The anti-dilution for investors basically means that you as a co-founder are losing your % in your company faster.
-There is often a next funding round and with an anti-dilution for investors this means that at every funding round you will lose more % shares.
+The anti-dilution for investors basically means that you, as a co-founder, are losing your % in your company faster.
+There is often a next funding round, and with an anti-dilution for investors, this means that at every funding round, you will lose more % shares.
 So before you know it, you will lose a lot.
-Always be careful at the beginning of your startup life, because if you give away too much too soon, then later on, you will potentially get into trouble.
+Always be careful at the beginning of your startup life, because if you give away too much too soon, then, later on, you will potentially get into trouble.
 You can only sell a share once: good to make sure the terms are right.

 There are several types of anti-dilution clauses that are used.
 One of the most common ones’ is called a ‘full-ratchet’.
 It basically means that if there is a ‘down round’ the early investors will be fully compensated as if they had also invested at the lower valuation.
 Other types of anti-dilution include so-called ‘Broad-Based Weighted Average’ anti-dilution or its sibling ‘Narrow-Based Weighted Average’ anti-dilution.
-These both amount to essentially the same: if there is a decline in share price with respect to the level at which investors got in, then they get a compensation to prevent their % dropping as much.
+These both amount to essentially the same: if there is a decline in share price with respect to the level at which investors got in, then they get compensation to prevent their % dropping as much.
 The difference between the two is how you include the different types of shares.
 This is too much to go into right now, but please remember there are several forms of anti-dilution.

 Pre-money vs post-money valuation

 It is important to know the difference between pre-money valuation and post-money valuation.
 Basically, pre-money valuation is the value of the startup before the external funding is included.
 Post-money valuation is the value of the startup after external funding is received.
 Let’s look at an example: If a startup is worth 1 million and external funding of 250K is received then in the case of pre-money valuation the investor will get 20% of the shares.
-The value of the startup, 1 million, is used and the value of the external funding is added, so 250K / (1.mio + 250K) = 20%.
+The value of the startup, 1 million, is used, and the value of the external funding is added, so 250K / (1.mio + 250K) = 20%.

 With post-money valuation, the external funding is already included in the 1 million.
 So the investor will receive 250K divided by 1 million, meaning 25%.
 So you see that there is a difference of 5% which can be a lot in the long run.

 We will be wrapping up Part 2 of this blog next week.
-Sign up for Leapfunder or keep an eye on our blog to learn more about what to include in your shareholders’ agreements – including control rights, liquidation preferences, and drag along clauses.
+Sign up for Leapfunder or keep an eye on our blog to learn more about what to include in your shareholders’ agreements – including control rights, liquidation preferences, and drag along with clauses.